 “I like music that makes me think, dance, sing, reminisce, cry, and visit other worlds.” - Leslie Rae

 It’s no surprise that Leslie Rae’s love of music began early—with parents who had Belafonte, Getz & Gilberto, The Seekers, Sinatra, and Odetta playing on the family’s stereo, how could she not appreciate the diversity of artists?
-Leslie Co-hosts Casa Babylon on Monday nights from 10:00 p.m. to midnight.
+Leslie Co-hosts Pickin' Up the Tempo on Tuesday nights from 8:00-10:00 p.m.
 She also substitutes on a variety of music shows here at KCBX, which suits her just fine, with her background across so many genres, her love of travel to other continents, and her inability to keep from moving her feet to hard-driving rhythms.

 Musicality is in her blood, with hootenannies at her parent’s house a regular thing.
 Leslie’s introduction to musical instruments started when her father made a gut bucket and taught the whole family to play.
 Leslie suffered through piano lessons.
 Her husband asks, after moving that baby grand piano way too many times, wouldn’t a kazoo be more convenient?
 Leslie sang in the high school and church choirs and to this day loves to belt it out.
 She has also been a student of West African rhythms, learning to play the djembe from Casa Babylon co-host, Tracy Morgan.
 She has also played the doumbek in the Cal Poly Arab Music Ensemble.
 Then there was that belly dancing stint . . .